cea-hpc/modules/doc/source/module.rst

  :subcmd:`avail` sub-command are reported along the module name they are associated to (see `Module tags`_ section).

+ Module variants and their available values may be reported along the module name they belong to (see `Module variants`_ section) if defined in avail output configuration option (see :option:`--output`/:option:`-o`).

  A *Key* section is added at the end of the output in case some elements are reported in parentheses or chevrons along module name or if some graphical rendition is made over some output elements.
 This *Key* section gives hints